abdiesu04/alx-backend-python/python-decorators-0x01/README.md

 - **Authorization**: Check if a user has permission to perform an action.
 - **Caching**: Store the results of expensive function calls and reuse them when the same inputs occur again.
 - **Validation**: Ensure that the inputs to a function are valid.

-## Conclusion
-Decorators provide a flexible way to extend the functionality of functions and methods without modifying their actual code.
-They help in writing cleaner and more maintainable code.